 DOWNLOADING TO OTHER DEVICES

 Because Kindles and iPads are the most frequently used devices, we have provided the above information.
 But there are many other devices, most of which are able to display pdf documents.
-Owners of Kobo, Nexus, Nook and other tablets should therefore refer to the user manuals provided by the respective manufacturers for information on downloading pdf versions of books.
+Owners of Kobo, Nexus, Nook and other tablets should refer to the user manuals provided by the respective manufacturers for information on downloading pdf versions of books.